Robert S. Langer: Awards and honors

-Langer is the youngest person in history (at 43) to be elected to all three American science academies: the National Academy of Sciences, the National Academy of Engineering and the National Academy of Medicine.
+At 43 years old, Langer was the youngest person in history to be elected to all three American science academies: the National Academy of Sciences, the National Academy of Engineering and the National Academy of Medicine.
 He was also elected as a charter member of National Academy of Inventors.
 He was elected as an International Fellow of the Royal Academy of Engineering in 2010.

 Langer has received more than 220 major awards.
 He is one of three living individuals to have received both the U.S. National Medal of Science and the National Medal of Technology and Innovation.